-Congratulations are in order for 12 competitors at this year's People's United Bank Vermont City Marathon who established new records for the marathon distance for their age.
+Congratulations are in order for 12 competitors at this year's M&T Bank Vermont City Marathon who established new records for the marathon distance for their age.
 Our files go back to 1971, when the GMAA Green Mountain Marathon first took place in Colchester, and we believe they are complete for all Vermont marathons with a few exceptions in the earlier years.
 12 new records is a lot, more than I've seen at any one race in the 10+/- years since I've been keeping this file.
 I'll attribute it to the USATF-NE Grand Prix status which brought a lot of the region's top age group competitors to Burlington for this year's race.

 - Kasie Enman F35 2:49:03